 A3.1 Examples of radiocommunications services and frequencies

-[Editors Note: it is expected to revisit this section at next meeting.]

 There are several existing radiocommunications services [currently or envisioned to] be used by stations on-board suborbital vehicles.
 These services include, but may not necessarily be limited to:

 – The aeronautical mobile (route) service, e.g., VHF voice and data communications and ADS-B, in accordance with ICAO SARPs.